Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 try {

-const parsed = JSON.parse(data)
+const parsed = JSON.parse(message as string)

 if (parsed.type === 'message' && parsed.content) {